NEW HAMPSHIRE FUNERAL RESOURCES & EDUCATION

 Picture

 She is the author of several home funeral and green burial books, including Changing Landscapes: Exploring the growth of ethical, compassionate, environmentally sustainable green funeral practices and The After-Death Care Advocate Handbook, which includes titles previously published individually such as Essentials for Practicing Home Funeral Guides, Building Bridges Along the Death Care Continuum: Advocating for home funerals in hospitals, hospices, and care facilities, and the Planning Guide and Workbook for Home Funeral Families.
 She is a contributor to The Future of the Corpse, a collaborative book written with Columbia University's DeathLab.
-She has published articles and been interviewed for pieces that can be found in various news outlets, magazines, podcasts, and blogs, including Natural Transitions, American Funeral Director, FuneralOne, Funeral Business Advisor, Newsweek, PhillyVoice, the New Yorker, the New York Times, The New Republic, DeathTalk, EOL University, and many others.
-Webster is also responsible for content and maintenance of various death care websites through SideEffects Publishing, Inc.
+Along with co-instructor Holly Blue Hawkins, the Green Burial Masterclass Companion is now available in print.
+She has published articles and been interviewed for pieces that can be found in various news outlets, magazines, podcasts, and blogs, including Natural Transitions, American Funeral Director, FuneralOne, Funeral Business Advisor, Newsweek, PhillyVoice, the New Yorker, the New York Times, The New Republic, DeathTalk, EOL University, The Wall Street Journal, and many others.
+Webster is also responsible for design, content, and maintenance of various death care websites through SideEffects Publishing, Inc.

 How To